mx-moth/django-enumchoicefield/docs/queries.rst

 Not all of these operations make sense, such as ``contains``, ``gt``, and ``startswith``, and may not behave in a sensible manner.

-Ordering on a :class:`~enumchoicefield.fields.EnumChoiceField` field will order by the ``name``\s  of the enum members, which is probably not useful.
-It is not possible to order results by the definition order or the ``value`` of the enum members,